ale-sanchez-g/qe-ai-agent-swarm/monolith/README.md

 6. Test artifacts are saved to the output folder

 ## Configuration
-The puppet loads its configuration from the `mcp_agent.config.yaml` file located in the same directory.
+The agent loads its configuration from the `mcp_agent.config.yaml` file located in the same directory.
 Make sure to update the configuration file as needed.